• Home

 Creamed spinach casserole tastes like a hybrid of creamed spinach and spinach soufflé.
 It has an ultra-creamy and rich interior with crunchy, buttery exterior.
 It’s very mild in taste with a slightly sweet and savory flavor.

-This spinach casserole is creamy and bursting with rich flavor!
+This cheesy spinach casserole is creamy and bursting with rich flavor!
 This easy recipe is made with 8 simple ingredients plus a few pantry staples to create a steakhouse-style creamed spinach dish!

 (Scroll down for detailed measurements in the printable recipe card at the bottom of the page.)